 A spinal cord injury can have devastating consequences.
 This type of injury can result in paralysis and permanent disability.

-Furthermore, most emergency rooms only conduct X-rays on-site, unless an extreme injury is suspected.
+Furthermore, most emergency rooms perform X-rays on-site only if an extreme injury is suspected.
 An MRI is usually used to diagnose a herniated disc.

-In many accidents involving an automobile and a much larger commercial truck, broken bones are often the result.
+In many accidents involving an automobile and a much larger commercial truck, broken bones are common.
 Broken bones occur at a much higher rate when a large truck is involved in a car accident because of the disproportionate size and power of a big rig.

 Internal injuries frequently occur in truck accidents.
 Indeed, the impact between a large truck and another vehicle can result in massive, life-threatening internal injuries.
-Indeed, the reality is that no internal organ is immune to the potential for profound damage in a commercial truck accident.
+Indeed, no internal organ is immune to the potential for profound damage in a commercial truck accident.

 Truck Accidents and Wrongful Death Claims